dotnet/AspNetCore.Docs/aspnetcore/signalr/messagepackhubprotocol.md

 * [JavaScript client](xref:signalr/javascript-client)

 ::: moniker-end

 ::: moniker range=">= aspnetcore-3.0 < aspnetcore-5.0"

 This article assumes the reader is familiar with the topics covered in [Get Started](xref:tutorials/signalr).

 ## What is MessagePack?

-[MessagePack](https://msgpack.org/index.html) is a binary serialization format that is fast and compact.
+[MessagePack](https://msgpack.org/index.html) is a fast and compact binary serialization format.
 It's useful when performance and bandwidth are a concern because it creates smaller messages compared to [JSON](https://www.json.org/).
-Because it's a binary format, messages are unreadable when looking at network traces and logs unless the bytes are passed through a MessagePack parser.
+The binary messages are unreadable when looking at network traces and logs unless the bytes are passed through a MessagePack parser.
 SignalR has built-in support for the MessagePack format, and provides APIs for the client and server to use.

 ## Configure MessagePack on the server

 To enable the MessagePack Hub Protocol on the server, install the `Microsoft.AspNetCore.SignalR.Protocols.MessagePack` package in your app.
-In the Startup.cs file add `AddMessagePackProtocol` to the `AddSignalR` call to enable MessagePack support on the server.
+In the `Startup.ConfigureServices` method, add `AddMessagePackProtocol` to the `AddSignalR` call to enable MessagePack support on the server.

 > [!NOTE]
 > JSON is enabled by default.
 Adding MessagePack enables support for both JSON and MessagePack clients.